pytorch/pytorch/docs/source/sparse.rst

 In this example we create a 3D Hybrid COO Tensor with 2 sparse and 1 dense dimension from a 3D strided Tensor.
 If an entire row in the 3D strided Tensor is zero, it is not stored.
 If however any of the values in the row are non-zero, they are stored entirely.
-This reduces the number of indices since we need one index one per row instead of one per element.
-But it also increases the amount of storage for the values.
-Since only rows that are *entirely* zero can be emitted and the presence of any non-zero valued elements cause the entire row to be stored.
+This reduces the number of indices since we need one index per row instead of one per element.
+But it also increases the amount of storage for the values since only rows that are *entirely* zero can be omitted and the presence of any non-zero valued elements cause the entire row to be stored.

     >>> t = torch.tensor([[[0., 0], [1., 2.]], [[0., 0], [3., 4.]]])